 The Community First Choice (CFC) State Plan Option is a plan created from the launch of the Affordable Care Act.
 It offers elderly residents the option to choose who will provide them with various types of help in order for them to remain living in their homes.
 With this option, family members can be hired to provide personal care.
-To learn more, click here.

-The state of CT also offers HCBS (Home and Community Based Services) Medicaid Waivers.
+The state of Connecticut also offers HCBS (Home and Community Based Services) Medicaid Waivers.
 These waivers are intended to help individuals who would otherwise require nursing home care to remain living at home or in the community.
 HCBS Waivers, unlike the state Medicaid plan, have caps on enrollment.
 This means, at times, there are waiting lists for these programs.
 Currently, Connecticut offers three Medicaid-based waiver assistance programs relevant to the elderly.

 The state of Connecticut offers three non-Medicaid assistance programs for the disabled and elderly residents of Connecticut.
 These programs are intended to provide financial assistance for housing or services in order to keep them from having to leave their homes and move to more expensive nursing homes.
-Click on the programs below to get more information on specific benefits and eligibility guidelines.

-2) Congregate Housing Services Program (CHSP) – this program has 14 locations offering subsidized housing with personal care services and other benefits, like hot meals, housecleaning, and transportation assistance.
+This program has 14 locations offering subsidized housing with personal care services and other benefits, like hot meals, housecleaning, and transportation assistance.

 Financial assistance for aging care is not limited to just the state of Connecticut.
 There are also federal programs from a diversity of agencies, Veterans options, as well as non-profit assistance.
 For a complete view, and to find the program most suitable for your situation, please use our Resource Locator Tool.
 There is no fee to use this invaluable tool.

-Due to the widely varying range of prices for all types of elder care throughout Connecticut, it is strongly recommended that one contacts several potential providers in order to find the best and most affordable care.
+Due to the widely varying range of prices for all types of elder care throughout Connecticut, it is strongly recommended that one contacts several potential providers to find the best and most affordable care.